fear-ai/wpages/WPages.md

 Requirements:
 - Expect mysql -e tab output; prefer escaping to avoid literal tabs/newlines.
-- Use --csv when dumps include backslash-escaped tabs/newlines; avoid --raw output.
+- Use --csvin when dumps include backslash-escaped tabs/newlines; avoid --raw output.
 - pages.list accepts comma- or newline-separated names; whitespace is trimmed per entry.
 The CLI does not accept inline page lists; use --pages PATH.
 - Normalization: parsing normalizes header casing and line endings (CR/LF), but does not normalize column values or unescape backslash sequences.
 Matching normalizes focus names and titles consistently (case-sensitive or lowercased) for dedupe, indexing, prefix checks, and details labeling.
 - Line endings: parsing treats LF as the line break (newline="\\n"), trims trailing CR/LF, and strips leading CR on lines to tolerate LFCR.
 CR-only files are not supported; use LF or CRLF.